-- The engagement and voting policy.
-The engagement policy applies to all investments in stocks and focuses mainly on three pillars: climate change mitigation, biodiversity and social.
-Climate change and women on board are considered through in our voting policy through Say on Climate resolutions and criteria on Board composition and functioning. - The monitoring of social and environmental controversies.
-It is part of the weekly analysis of controversies within the OFI Invest AM group and it applies to all the ESG issues that are integrated in the ESG rating.
+- The SRI score described above considers issues that in their majority relate to negative externalities as defined by the PAIs: carbon emissions, renewable energy, impact on biodiversity, composition of the Board, etc. The maturity of the issues (e.g., the scope of coverage) and the availability of data make impact measurement more or less possible, but all issues are considered in the fundamental analysis of each investment line.
+The investment strategy leads to the exclusion of 20% of the worst rated SRI securities from the investment universe. - The engagement and voting policy.
+The engagement policy applied to all investments in stocks and focuses mainly on three pillars: climate change mitigation, biodiversity and social.
+Climate change and women on board are considered through in our voting policy through Say on Climate resolutions and criteria on Board composition and functioning; - The monitoring of social and environmental controversies.
+It is part of the weekly analysis of controversies within the Ofi Invest AM group and it applies to all the ESG issues that are integrated in the ESG rating.